 - Biological Anthropology, formerly called physical anthropology and including primatology.

-- Cultural Anthropology also called Social Anthropology, or Sociocultural Anthropology.
+- Cultural Anthropology, also called Social Anthropology, or Sociocultural Anthropology.
+(For my most current course devoted to cultural anthropology, see Cultural Anthropology 2020.)

 - Linguistic Anthropology.

 For Muckle and González, any field of anthropology has a potentially applied or practical application.
 In this textbook, they use two themes to apply anthropology and cross-cut all the material we will be studying.
 Those themes are Food and Sustainability.
-The textbook does feature a specific chapter on Food-Getting and on Sustainability, but we’ll be looking out for those themes as they pop up throughout the textbook.
+The textbook does feature a specific chapter on Food-Getting and on Sustainability, but these themes pop up throughout the textbook.

 Founding Issues of Anthropology